 Take a look at five of the best boat trailer dollies that we have lined up for you.

-Tow Tuff’s TMD-800C adjustable boat dolly boat trailer is rated for heavier loads than the previous unit – a good 800-lb max capacity.
+Tow Tuff’s TMD-800C adjustable boat trailer caddy is rated for heavier loads than the previous unit – a good 800-lb max capacity.
 Its third wheel makes it more stable, stronger, and easier to maneuver no doubt about that.

-This heavy duty boat dolly is built with solid steel frame and 12-inch flat-free tires, this dolly has many features that will allow you to use it with a variety of trailers.
+This heavy-duty boat dolly is built with a solid steel frame and 12-inch flat-free tires, this dolly has many features that will allow you to use it with a variety of trailers.

 Adjustable height advantage